First, let’s address the question of your French level.

 The problem has to do I believe with the intellectual stimulation students are expecting to get out of the process of learning.

 From what students tell me, many of them look for something that would be challenging (so it’s interesting), yet will teach them French.

-I have no doubt students are able to decypher and therefore understand complex ideas, and may be interested in targeting intellectually stimulating subject such as the French Subjunctive early in their studies.
+I have no doubt students are able to decipher and therefore understand complex ideas and may be interested in targeting intellectually stimulating subject such as the French Subjunctive early in their studies.

 4 – Choosing the Appropriate French Level

 So, my point is slower is better.

 Train with lower level material, repeating it until you really perfectly master all the vocabulary and pronunciation, and are able to answer the Q&A or exercises out-loud, without hesitation is the way to go.